 - Continue to Acquire New Enterprise Platform Customers.
 We believe there is a substantial opportunity to increase adoption of our enterprise platform offerings.
-We have experienced strong growth in new platform customers due to investments in sales and marketing.
-We intend to continue to aggressively pursue new customers by adding sales capacity and leveraging our network of channel partners. - Expand Asset Coverage Within Our Customer Base.
+We have experienced growth in new enterprise platform customers due to investments in sales and marketing.
+We intend to continue to aggressively pursue new domestic and international customers by adding sales capacity and leveraging our network of channel partnerships around the world. - Expand Asset Coverage Within Our Customer Base.
 We believe we have a significant opportunity to expand our relationships with our existing customers by targeting additional teams, business units or geographies, pursuing broad enterprise deployments and generally expanding our coverage of their IT assets. - Invest in Our Technology Platform and Expand Use Cases.
 We intend to continue to innovate and develop our enterprise platform, including the addition of incremental capabilities, such as coverage of new attack surfaces and asset types and the addition of analytical capabilities, to help our customers measure and benchmark their cyber exposure.
-As we collect more data and ingest more data from third-party sources, we believe our data set will become even more valuable over time, which will allow us to continue to develop new analytical products and capabilities to our existing product suite over time.
-We also plan to release Tenable Lumin, a new application that will provide cyber exposure scoring, trending and benchmarking capabilities to help organizations measure their internal cyber exposure, including by business unit or geography, and against industry peers and best-in-class performers. - Accelerate International Expansion.
-We intend to increase our international customer base by leveraging and expanding investments in our technology, direct sales force and channel partnerships around the world.
+As we collect more data and ingest more data from third-party sources, we believe our data set will become even more valuable over time, which will allow us to continue to develop new analytical products and capabilities to our existing product suite over time. - Explore Acquisition Opportunities.
+In 2019 we acquired Indegy Ltd., or Indegy, a leader in industrial cybersecurity that provides visibility, security and control across OT environments.
+Indegy further extends our depth of OT expertise and intelligence and our breadth of OT-specific capabilities from vulnerability management to asset inventory, configuration management and threat detection.
+We may acquire other businesses, technology and/or development personnel that will expand and enhance the functionality of our platform offerings.